arduino/docs-content/content/learn/01.starting-guide/00.getting-started-arduino/getting-started-arduino.md

 Digital sensors are a bit more advanced, depending on the type.
 They rely on [Serial Communication Protocols](#serial-communication-protocols) to send the data accordingly, and requires a bit more effort to translate the data.
 As mentioned in the [Electronic Signals](#electronic-signals) section above, data is sent using a binary sequence (e.g. `101101` is `45`), and this needs to be addressed and configured on a software level.
 Luckily, a lot of sensors are accompanied by **software libraries**, which makes it a lot easier to read.

-In many cases, all we need is just one line of code:
+In many cases using a library, all we need is just one line of code:

 ```arduino
 sensorValue = sensor.read();